-David Cassel offers a dynamic course in accelerated learning and random access memory development.
-He currently resides in Berlin, Germany where he undertakes performance experiments on a regular basis.
+David Cassel offers a dynamic course in accelerated learning and random access memory development that focuses on physical agility and mental acuity.

-He is currently “Director in Residence” in Mannheim , Germany and is, in part, supported by The Canada Council for the Arts
+He is currently a coach of Physical Theatre, Improv and Story at Die Etage Schule fur Darstellende Kunst in Berlin, Germany and has been, in part, supported by The Canada Council for the Arts

 Physical Approaches to Performance and Circus

 Director and award winning performance specialist David Cassel offers a unique training and performance program designed to introduce both students and teachers to a process that explores physical and mental development towards the creation of original performance works.

 The teaching program integrates a variety of theatrical and sport techniques with a diverse array of live performance situations.
 Workshop students are given opportunities, during extended workshop programs, to advance through a system of skill plateaus and to publicly perform the skills learned upon completion of the extended training program. .

 To watch a video of David working with students at Die Etage, Schule für darstellenden Künst, or to have a look at the student resource created for “Die Fabrik”, a student show created under his direction, or to order a copy of the DVD of the show, visit Die Etage Study Resources.

 Laban Technique (Movement Quality developed by Rudolph Laban)

 Corporal Mime Technique (Structural theory developed by Etienne Decroux)

 Plastiques (Cardiovascular/Memory Development system created by Jerzy Grotowski)